Fannie Mae: What If Steve Mnuchin Isn't Confirmed By The Senate?

 Simply enter the search terms Steve Mnuchin and Elizabeth Warren into Google and you will catch my drift.
 Next see the CNN, January 26, 2016, article On the trail, everyone hates Goldman Sachs (NYSE:GS).
 Finally, if you are unaware, or haven't already read them, Google Matt Taibbi and Goldman Sachs.
 I don't mean to belabor the points.
 I am simply writing that you can bet your bottom dollar that Mr. Mnuchin will not easily sail through this appointment hearing and vote.

-The reason I am writing this article is because on November 30, 2016 I had two co-workers, unsolicited, tell me that they got a "hot tip" from a friend they used to work at the company that buying shares of Fannie Mae was a "can't lose bet".
+The reason I am writing this article is because on November 30, 2016, I had two co-workers, unsolicited, tell me that they got a "hot tip" from a friend they used to work at the company that buying shares of Fannie Mae was a "can't lose bet."
 I told them to proceed with extreme caution, especially after the run up, and that I won't buy shares.
 More importantly, Seeking Alpha already has two bullish authors that are prolific writers on the subject of Fannie Mae and Freddie Mac (OTCQB:FMCC) common and preferred stock.
 I am writing to argue the bearish point of view.

-Let's travel back into history and take a look at Fannie Mae's 2008 financials results from its 10-K filed in February 2009.
+Let's travel back into history and take a look at Fannie Mae's 2008 financial results from its 10-K filed in February 2009.

 Please carefully evaluate the following three exhibits.